 - Conflicting Loyalty: He is torn between keeping his vows to the Chantry and his desire to reclaim his family's throne.
-You can encourage him either way.
-And no matter what choice has makes in the end, he will decide not to pursue it until the main plot is resolved and Hawke no longer needs his loyalty.
+The player can encourage him either way.
+No matter what choice he makes in the end, he will decide not to pursue it until the main plot is resolved and Hawke no longer needs his loyalty.

-- Former Teen Rebel: His wild youth embarrassed his family into giving him to the priesthood in hopes that he'd grow up a bit.
+- Former Teen Rebel: His wild youth embarrassed his family into giving him to the priesthood.

-- Gondor Calls for Aid: He's been traveling to different cities in the Free Marches between Acts I and II, talking to the nobility and trying to gather allies, but his efforts are halted by his own hesitation.
+- Gondor Calls for Aid: He's been traveling to different cities in the Free Marches between Acts 1 and 2, talking to the nobility and trying to gather allies, but his efforts are halted by his own hesitation.
 He'll run off to try again with much less doubt holding him back if Hawke spares Anders.

 - Good Shepherd: He tries to be, at least.

-- Government in Exile: In between acts, Sebastian tries to set up La Résistance so he can regain the throne.
-However, he doesn't get far due to his Conflicting Loyalty.
+- Government in Exile: In between acts, Sebastian tries to set up La Résistance so he can regain the throne, but doesn't get far due to his Conflicting Loyalty.

 - Headbutting Heroes: He and Anders do a really good job of getting on each other's bad side.
-It borders on Enemy Mine at some points, largely concerning Elthina's position on the templars and mages.
-At the endgame, they become Mutually Exclusive Party Members.
+At the end of Act 3, they become Mutually Exclusive Party Members.

 - The Hedonist: His past life as prince had him living life decadently, sleeping with noblewomen and getting drunk.
 His parents made him join the Chantry because of that reputation.

-- Hot-Blooded: Sebastian, like male Hawke, lets out his hammier side during battle.
+- Hot-Blooded: Apparent during battle.
 More seriously, he repeatedly demonstrates that succumbing to Revenge Before Reason is his biggest flaw.

-- Hypocrite: After spending most of the game letting go of his bitterness, both at his family and their murderers, and scolding other party members for letting revenge take over their lives, he swears to build up an army and promises to kill everybody in Kirkwall if you spare Anders, to avenge Elthina.
+- Hypocrite: After spending most of the game letting go of his bitterness, both at his family and their murderers, and scolding other party members for letting revenge take over their lives, if Hawke spares Anders he swears to build up an army and kill everybody in Kirkwall, to avenge Elthina.
 A pacifist.
-Who previously refused to leave the city specifically to protect the people of the city.
+Who previously refused to leave the city specifically to protect the people.
 And who had consistently urged him not to seek revenge.
-Completely Missing the Point indeed...

 - He may also declare "the end justifies the means.
 You taught me that!" in defense of his vow to raze the entire city of Kirkwall to the ground with an army because of one man, apparently not seeing the irony in using Anders' justification for committing mass murder and starting a war to justify his own decision to commit mass murder and start a war.